pelavarre/byoverbs/README.md

 then Vi Py can only save the Texts you told it to replace or insert, it can't know what you put on Screen before running Vi Py

+You can tell the Sh to record Color and Font for you

+    script

-You can tell Vi Py to record Color and Font for you
+You can tell us to record Color and Font more accurately for you

-    vi --script
+    script.py --

-You can edit the recording as it happens, just call Vi Py again from inside Vi Py
+You can edit the recording as it happens, by calling Vi Py again from inside Vi Py

+    vi.py /dev/tty

-You can tell Vi Py to edit Text Files that include C0 Escape Sequences to mark your choices of Color and Font
+You can tell Vi Py to edit Text Files that include C0 Escape Sequences marking your choices of Color and Font

     vi.py screenlog.0  # from Sh:  screen -L
     vi.py typescript  # from Sh:  script

+## Less Available Sh Terminal Work

+You can find more things to love in here, if you dig deeper, but these things are only actually worthwhile for more people, not obviously worthwhile

+### 15 Flavours of Sh Pipe

+We lack the patience required to spell out as much of Sh Pipe Filters as should be at your fingertips.
+Our 15 single-letter abbreviations for 15 Classic Sh Pipe Filters show up at

+    % ls bin/?
+    bin/a	bin/d	bin/f	bin/h	bin/p	bin/s	bin/u	bin/x
+    bin/c	bin/e	bin/g	bin/n	bin/q	bin/t	bin/v
+    %

+On the side, we worked up 4 more Sh Pipe Filters, arguably Classic

+    bin/cv  bin/mo  bin/xd  bin/xn1

+Our 'bin/cv' Sh Filter in particular unifies Mac 'pbpaste' and 'pbcopy'.
+Place it where you need it in your Sh Pipe and then it figures out if you meant 'pbpaste' or 'pbcopy', by whether you left Stdin or Stdout or both or neither as a Dev Tty

+    echo abc |cv
+    cv
+    echo xyz |cv |tr '[a-z]' '[A-Z]'
+    cv

+### 57 Flavours of Git

+We lack the patience required to spell out as much of Git as should be at your fingertips.
+Our 57 single-letter abbreviations for 57 Words of Git show up at

+    ls bin/q*

 ## Come back tomorrow

-As yet, we're more working to show off what you can afford to fix, not so much working to come fix it for you

-If you need something fixed now, come talk to us enough and we might fix it soon - Many many fixes are easy to write in Python

-We don't have all our own Code and Docs here all synched up lately - Come talk to us enough and we'll fix the bugs that bother you
+We keep our Doc ahead of our Tests, we keep our Tests ahead of our Code.
+If you see something, say something, please.
+Odds on we'll fix broken things faster if you're up talking them out with us

 ## Copied from